benthorner/radial_controls/README.md

   * When the package manager appears, search for RadialControls.
   * Click 'Install' and follow the prompts

 That's it!
-You should now be ready to make something...
+You should now have the tools you need to make something...

 ### Make Something ###